jlynch2195/auto_selfcal_cluster/README.md

 Now your filesystem is setup to be compatible with how I've written the scripts.

-## Set up auto-selfcal script Pt.
-1: Do this only once, ever!
+## Set-up Part 1: Do this only once, ever!
-Super important: this part takes some care and is vital to things working correctly!!!
+__Super important__: this part takes some care and is vital to things working correctly!!!
 You'll need two sets of files: the auto_selfcal github repo, and my auto_selfcal_cluster repo, which you can clone into your Desktop via

     cd ~/Desktop
     git clone https://github.com/jlynch2195/auto_selfcal_cluster.git